-VA= WA Curriculum Visual Arts course PA = WA Curriculum Performing Arts course DiT= WA Curriculum Digital Technologies Course DeT= WA Curriculum Design Technologies Course
+VA= WA Curriculum Visual Arts course / PA = WA Curriculum Performing Arts course / DiT= WA Curriculum Digital Technologies Course / DeT= WA Curriculum Design Technologies Course

-The Year 9 program at Mandurah Baptist College continues to extend students in their learning, building on the academic rigour of Year 7 and 8.
+The Year 9 program at the College continues to extend students in their learning, building on the academic rigour of Year 7 and 8.
+Students can begin to specialise in subject areas and deepen their passions and skills.